Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 STABLE

-Built and hardened university admissions backends where RBAC, document workflows, and batch reporting had to stay correct under enrollment spikes and strict access boundaries.
+Built and hardened the SCB University Application—a Siam Commercial Bank corporate learning/identity platform on Laravel + MariaDB—where SSO/OAuth login, RBAC, and data-lake reporting had to stay correct under usage spikes and strict access boundaries.

 Stage 1 — Enterprise CMS foundation